Courses

 • Prerequisites: ACT 240 or approval of instructor and junior standing.

-Financial management of corporations; management of short, intermediate and long term funds; capital structure; securities markets; and financing growth and development; emphasis is on interpretation of financial accounting measurements.
+Financial management of corporations.
+Management of capital sources of short and intermediate funds; factors determining the capital structure; sources of long-term capital; the securities market; and financing growth and development.
+Emphasis on the analysis and interpretation of financial accounting measurements.

 • Offered: Winter